 - Once Boot Camp finished downloading Windows files, now you need to create a separate partition for Windows 10 on Mac hard drive.
 So give at-least 30GB storage size to Windows 10 partition.
-Click the Install button, this will create a new partition and reboot computer to start installing Windows 10 on Mac.
+Click the Install button, this will create a new partition and reboot the computer to start installing Windows 10 on Mac.

-- Once Windows setup finished installing everything, this will reboot your computer and follow the on screen instructions to finish the initial Windows login setup.
+- Once Windows setup finished installing everything, this will reboot your computer and follow the on-screen instructions to finish the initial Windows login setup.